top of page

 Fulfils requirement

-There are instructions or equivalent documentation/templates describing how risk suppliers/prioritised purchasing categories are identified, including:
+The company has instructions or equivalent documentation/templates that describe how it identifies risk suppliers/prioritised purchasing categories, including:

-• How the identification is based on the supply chain’s risk profile, and not solely on the strength of the relationship with the supplier.
+• How the identification is based on the risk profile of the supply chain, not just the strength of the relationship with the supplier.

-• How the assessment takes into account the entire operational context of the supply chain (e.g. presence of conflict or vulnerable groups, weak rule of law, high levels of corruption) and risks related to operations, products, or services (e.g. extensive use of informal labour, hazardous chemicals, or heavy machinery).
-The use of indexes is accepted here.
+• How the assessment takes into account the operational context of the entire supply chain (e.g. presence of conflicts or vulnerable groups, weak rule of law, high levels of corruption) and risks related to operations, products or services (e.g. high use of informal work, hazardous chemicals or heavy machinery).
+Indexes are accepted here.

-If the supplier has a process for identifying risk suppliers/prioritised purchasing categories that meets the above requirements, this shall be accepted even if an individual sample product falls outside the prioritisation.
-In such cases, a new sample product shall be selected that is included in the supplier’s prioritisation.
+Note that if the company has a process for identifying risk suppliers/prioritised purchasing categories that meet the above requirements, this shall be accepted even if a sample products falls outside the prioritisation.
+In such cases, a new sample product shall be selected which is covered by the company’s prioritisation.

 Does not fulfil requirement

-• The assessment does not take into account the operational context across the supply chain (e.g. presence of conflicts, vulnerable groups, weak rule of law, or high levels of corruption), or risks related to activities, products, or services (e.g. informal labour, hazardous chemicals, heavy machinery).
-No or very few indexes are used.
+• The assessment does not take into account the operational context of the entire supply chain (e.g. presence of conflicts, vulnerable groups, weak rule of law or high levels of corruption) or risks related to operations, products or services (e.g. informal work, hazardous chemicals, heavy machinery).
+No or few indexes are used.

 Mapping the supply chains